Secure Ephemeral

 - Password Protection: Optional SHA256 password protection for your public URLs

-- Rate Limiting: Built-in DDoS prevention (default: 60 req/min/IP), fully configurable
+- Rate Limiting: Built-in DDoS prevention (default: unlimited), fully configurable

 - Brute Force Protection: IP banning after 5 failed authentication attempts (15 min ban)